 - Be visually eye-catching that compels the visitor to take action

-- Be placed in an easy to find location
+- Be placed in an easy-to-find location

-- Use action-oriented using verbs
+- Use action-oriented verbs

 - Be large enough without being distracting

-Having this on your website is such a great to start the process of driving visitors right off the bat, so be sure to include them on your homepage.
+Having this on your website is such a great start to the process of driving visitors right off the bat, so be sure to include them on your homepage.

 There are 6 different heading HTML tags: <h1>, <h2>, <h3>, etc. The h1 tag is considered the most important tag in a search engine’s ranking, and it appears as the largest heading on web pages.

-5 Websites with Awesome Homepage Designs:
+5 Websites With Awesome Homepage Designs:

 Now that you know what we consider an awesome homepage design, check out these 5 websites below for some awesome examples!

-Engaging Women in Wealth, based out of Rancho Santa Fe, CA and San Diego, CA has a great homepage.
+Engaging Women in Wealth, based out of Rancho Santa Fe, CA, and San Diego, CA has a great homepage.
 What makes it so awesome?

-- The hero image is also very customer-centric.
+- The hero image is very customer-centric.

-In the below image, you can very quickly tell what niche that Engaging Women in Wealth appeals to with “Fiduciary Wealth Management for Women” makes it quite obvious, along with the image of a woman in the hero image.
+In the below image, you can very quickly tell what niche that Engaging Women in Wealth appeals to with “Fiduciary Wealth Management for Women” making it quite obvious, along with the image of a woman in the hero image.